University Hospital Erlangen

 - Amyotrophic lateral sclerosis

-- Diagnostics and treatment of nervous system cancer (neuro-oncology)
+- Diagnostics and treatment of oncological diseases of the nervous system (brain tumors)

 - Diagnostics and treatment of other diseases of the nervous system

 Prof. Dr. med.
-Stefan Schwab holds the position of the Head of the Department of Neurology at the University Hospital Erlangen.
-He began his professional training in the Department of Neurology at the University Hospital Würzburg and at the Institute of Neuropathology at the University of Aachen.
-Then, he completed internships abroad, including at Johns Hopkins University in Baltimore, USA.
+Dr.h.c.
+Stefan Schwab is the Head of the Department of Neurology and Epileptology at the University Hospital Erlangen.
+He began his professional training in the Department of Neurology at the University Hospital Wuerzburg and at the Institute of Neuropathology at the University of Aachen.
+He then completed internships abroad, including at Johns Hopkins University in Baltimore, USA.
 Since 1992, the doctor worked in the Department of Neurology at the University Hospital Heidelberg (until 2005 as a Senior Physician).
 Prof. Schwab is an international expert in the treatment of acute stroke and neurological intensive care.
 His particular interest is the improvement of therapeutic techniques for the treatment of acute stroke.
-He also specializes in neuroregeneration and stem cell therapy after a stroke.
+He also specializes in neuroregeneration and stem cell therapy after stroke.

-He received many national and international awards for his scientific achievements.
-The most significant of them are the Wallenberg Prize of the German Society for Neurology, the Mertens Prize and the Willis Prize for the Best Lecture of the Spanish Society of Neurology.
-Prof. Schwab’s list of publications includes more than 400 original works, numerous reviews and publications of books.
-He has published several books on neurological resuscitation.
+He received numerous national and international awards for his scientific achievements.
+The most significant of them are the Wallenberg Prize of the German Neurological Society, the Mertens Prize and the Willis Prize for the Best Lecture of the Spanish Society of Neurology.
+In 2011, Prof. Schwab received the title of Doctor Honoris Causa of Grodno State Medical University, and in 2016 he became an Honorary Member of the French Society of Neurology.
+Prof. Schwab’s list of publications includes more than 450 original works, numerous reviews and publications of books.
+He has published several books on resuscitation for neurological pathologies.

 Photo of the doctor: (c) Universitätsklinikum Erlangen